Camping and hiking in the rain

 Finding a good place is the fundamental and easy skill.

 If you have any doubts about weather, find a place for your tent where you will clearly see the sky.
-This way you will be able to predict the weather by looking and clouds.
+This way you will be able to predict the weather by looking at clouds.
 If you want to sleep in the middle of the forest or in the cave, you can still take care of finding the place where you will reach the horizon as widely as possible.

 The second thing you should secure at the beginning is a proper place for a tent.
 When the rain comes, the gravity always works the same way and the water is flowing down and creates pools in holes.
 The worst case scenario, if your tent is in such a hole and after whole night of raining you wake up in a pool.
 Before you put up a tent, look around and find the place on a rise to avoid such surprises.